PWA-GouldA/ICT30115-WorkplaceComms-2019/pages/05.resources/docs.md

 creator: adrian
 ---

-## Downloads
+These links, files and other items may be of use whilst studying this cluster.

-This section contains files that may be of use when studying this cluster,
+!!!!
+It is important to recognise that some of these may not be suitable for your level of study, but aimed at more advanced students and programmers.

 ### Cheat Sheets
 * [beginners_python_cheat_sheet_pcc_all.pdf](beginners_python_cheat_sheet_pcc_all.pdf)